d1c0n/babelscope-atm/README.md

 # babelscope-atm

 Simple JS and TypeScript project simulating an ATM with a fake backend.
-Served using webpack as it's dev only
+Served using webpack dev server.

+### Why was it created

+Created as an assignment for **Sapienza University** "_Percorso di Eccellenza_" (Computer Science faculty)